How to Get Into Columbia University: Acceptance Rate & Strategies

 The gender breakdown of the freshman class was relatively even:

 Columbia’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted—is 67%.
 This places them above schools like Dartmouth (64%) and Cornell (64%), but behind schools like Yale (83%), Stanford (80%), and Penn (70%).

 Tips for Applying to Columbia

-If you plan on joining the 40,000+ Columbia hopefuls for the next admissions cycle, you should know the following:
+If you plan on joining the 60,000+ Columbia hopefuls for the next admissions cycle, you should know the following:

-Columbia does not consider “demonstrated interest” so you will not be judged on whether or not you made a campus visit, contacted an admissions officer, etc.
+- Columbia does not consider “demonstrated interest” so you will not be judged on whether or not you made a campus visit, contacted an admissions officer, etc.

-- the titles of the required readings from courses during the school year or summer that you enjoyed most in the past year;
+- List the titles of the required readings from academic courses that you enjoyed most during secondary/high school.

-- If you are applying to Columbia College, tell us what from your current and past experiences (either academic or personal) attracts you specifically to the field or fields of study that you noted in the Member Questions section.
-If you are currently undecided, please write about any field or fields in which you may have an interest at this time.
+- Please tell us what from your current and past experiences (either academic or personal) attracts you specifically to the areas of study that you noted in the application.
+(200 words or fewer)

 Should I Apply to Columbia?